 - Find a breastfeeding position that is comfortable for you and your baby, such as the cross-cradle or the football hold.
 Make sure the baby's head and chest are lined up straight and facing your breast.
 It's best to switch which breast you start with each time.

 - Get the baby latched on properly.
 Your baby's mouth needs to be wide open, like a yawn, so you may need to gently touch the middle of your baby's lower lip.
 When your baby's mouth is open wide, quickly bring the baby onto your nipple and areola (the dark circle around your nipple).

-Talk to your doctor right away if you are having problems and aren't sure what to do.
+Talk to your healthcare professional or a lactation consultant right away if you are having problems and aren't sure what to do.
 Don't be afraid to call even if you don't quite know what it is that is bothering you.
-Your doctor is used to parents of newborns calling.
 He or she can help you figure out if there is a problem, and if so, how to fix it.

 How often do you need to feed your baby?